remlap-m/scriptsNdStuff/paste.md

     | where Ext in (ArchiveExtensions)
     | where InitiatingProcessFileName in~ (ArchiverProcesses)
     | where ArchiveMinSizeBytes == 0 or tolong(FileSize) >= ArchiveMinSizeBytes
-    // OneDrive "download as zip" multipart extraction — keep this one
+    // OneDrive "download as zip" multipart extraction — noise, stays a filter
     | where not(InitiatingProcessFileName in~ ("explorer.exe","onedrive.exe")
             and FolderPath has @"\appdata\local\temp\"
             and FolderPath matches regex @"\.zip\.[0-9a-f]{3}\\")